4d/docs/docs/FormEditor/formEditor.md

 ## CSS Preview

-The Form editor provides two options for viewing styled objects:

-*	**CSS Preview (None)**<br>CSS values are not applied, only JSON form values are applied and displayed in the Form Editor.

-*	**CSS Preview (Windows / macOS)**<br>[Style sheet attributes](stylesheets.html) are applied and displayed in the Form Editor.
-Note that if a font size too large for an object is defined in a style sheet or JSON, the object will automatically be resized to accommodate the font size.
+The Form editor allows you to view your form with or without applied CSS values.

-By default, forms (including inherited forms and subforms) are opened in the CSS Preview mode for your operating system when [CSS files](createStylesheet.md) have been defined.
+When [style sheets](createStylesheet.md) have been defined, by default forms (including inherited forms and subforms) are opened in the CSS Preview mode for your operating system.

 ### Selecting CSS Preview Mode